Policy Agenda

 Presented in Alphabetical Order by Committees

-Economic Development and Technology: Supports a substantial budget for the New Mexico Economic Development Department;
+Economic Development and Technology: A substantial budget for the New Mexico Economic Development Department aligned with NMCC members’ business interests;

-Education and Workforce Development: Quality education programs that are focused on a child’s success in school, measure outcomes, relate school curriculum to career opportunities, and encourage continued training and other initiatives to retain staff;
+Education and Workforce Development: Quality education programs that are focused on each child’s success in school, measure outcomes, and relate school curriculum to career opportunities, skill development, credential certificates and degree pathways.
+Increasing knowledge of and access to workforce training, encouraging continued training, increased funding, and other initiatives to develop, grow and retain staff for a modern workforce and statewide economic development;

-Envrionment, Water & Land Use: Reforming the regulatory and administrative process that eliminates delays in permit processing and promotes consistent, reasonable, and predictable administrative processes including policy development, permitting, enforcement and compliance procedures;
+Environment, Water & Land Use: Reforming the regulatory and administrative processes to streamline permit processing and promote consistent, reasonable, and predictable administrative processes including policy development, permitting, enforcement and compliance procedures;

-Healthcare: Efforts that expand sustainable access to affordable healthcare coverage for all New Mexicans and businesses, improve access to healthcare services by supporting initiatives to increase recruitment and retention of providers, and encourage the appropriate use and cost-management of limited healthcare resources and prescription medications;
+Healthcare: Efforts that sustainably expand access to affordable healthcare coverage for all New Mexicans and businesses and include adequate reimbursement rates, improve access to healthcare services by supporting initiatives that increase recruitment and retention of providers, and encourage the appropriate use and cost-management of limited healthcare resources and prescription medications;

 Taxation: Elimination or a significant reduction of pyramiding caused by the taxation of business-to-business services to foster an environment conducive for business investment, job growth, and economic development; and,

-Workplace, Legal Reform & Government Accountability: Statewide uniformity of employment, workers’ compensation, procedural, and regulatory laws, such as paid or unpaid leave mandates, wage or fringe benefit mandates, scheduling mandates, and forum shopping, in order to provide a stable environment for employers and promote business investment, job growth, and economic development.
+Workplace, Legal Reform & Government Accountability: Creation of a stable environment for employers and promote business investments, job growth, and economic development by advocating for statewide uniformity of employment, workers’ compensation, procedural, and regulatory laws, such as paid or unpaid leave mandates, wage or fringe benefit mandates, scheduling mandates, and forum shopping.